babypanda212/surans/README.md

 # Stochastic Unsteady Reynolds Average Navier-Stokes Model
 In this code a stochastic unsteady Reynolds average Navier-Stokes model is defined.
-The corresponding publications is "Simulating the unsteady stable boundary layer with a stochastic stability equation" by Vyacheslav Boyko and Nikki Vercauteren.
+The corresponding publication is "Simulating the unsteady stable boundary layer with a stochastic stability equation" by Vyacheslav Boyko and Nikki Vercauteren.

 The code was developed by Vyacheslav Boyko.